Max-Meldrum/Max-Meldrum.github.io/_posts/2016-08-31-Influxdb-Grafana.md

 ### Configuring Grafana to show the graphs

 Head over to the Grafana interface again.
 It is time to create a dashboard.
 On the left side you should be able to see a little green box, if you hover over it and click that you should be able to see an option called Add Panel.
 Click on it and choose Graph.
-Click on the Panel Title and you should be able to see a Edit option.
+Click on the Panel Title and you should be able to see an Edit option.

 ![](../assets/img/posts/influxdb-grafana/grafanaCreateGraph.png)